 Dr. Francois D. Lalonde, MD is associated with these hospitals and organizations:

-Dr. Francois D. Lalonde, MD appears to accept the following insurance providers: Cigna, Anthem Blue Cross HMO, Aetna HMO, Blue Shield of California, United Healthcare HMO, Anthem, Medicare Advantage, United Healthcare, Health Net HMO, CIGNA HMO, Oscar EPO and Insurance Plan.
+Dr. Francois D. Lalonde, MD appears to accept the following insurance providers: Anthem Blue Cross HMO, Health Net HMO, Aetna HMO, Cigna, CIGNA HMO, Blue Shield of California, United Healthcare HMO and Oscar EPO.

 According to our sources, Dr. Francois D. Lalonde, MD accepts the following insurance providers:

-Dr. Francois D. Lalonde, MD has an exceptional overall rating with an average of 4.56 out of 5 stars based on 8 ratings.
-We collect ratings and reviews of Dr. Francois D. Lalonde, MD from all over the web to help you find the right in Orange, CA.
+Dr. Francois D. Lalonde, MD has an exceptional overall rating with an average of 4.64 out of 5 stars based on 7 ratings.
+We collect ratings and reviews of Dr. Francois D. Lalonde, MD from all over the web to help you find the right in ORANGE, CA.

 These charts describe general payments received by Dr. Francois D. Lalonde, MD.
 Doctors may receive payments for a number of reasons, including meal compensation, travel compensation, and consulting.